cornelGrg/IPCdeliverable1/README.md

 Start by downloading the repository, where you can find multiple *methodX* folders, each folder contains a different algorithm that was tested during the making of the report, every algorithm has the same exact folder structure and the instructions below apply to all of them.

-- method1: naivexx
+- method1: Naive out-of-place matrix transposition algorithm
-- method2: naivexxx
+- method2: In-place triangular matrix transposition algorithm
-- method3: blockbased
+- method3: Block-based matrix transposition algorithm

 For the best performance overall run *method1*.